-Semester Degree Completed Exam Deadline to
+Semester Degree completion Completed degree audit due Exam Deadline to inform graduate secretary and advisor

-completion degree audit i inform graduate

-due secretary and

-advisor

 Fall December August November September 15

 Spring May January April February 15

 Summer December May August February 15

 \ Check "Dates and Deadlines" on the Graduate School website for the exact dates for your graduation year.
 Participation in graduate ceremonies comes with its own set of deadlines, also available on the website.